agaric/getresponse/README.txt

 Description: This plug-in/module enables installation of a GetResponse fully customizable sign up form on your Drupal site.
 To find out more about GetResponse, please visit: http://www.getresponse.com/about-us
-Version: 1.0.0
+Version: 2.0.0
-Author: Sylwester Okrój
+Author: Grzegorz Struczynski, Sylwester Okroj
 License: GPL2